Night Falls Over Kortedala

 Night Falls Over Kortedala is the second studio album by Swedish indie pop musician Jens Lekman.
 Described as "a collection of recordings 2004–2007" on Lekman's website and in the album's liner notes, Night Falls Over Kortedala was released in Scandinavia on the label Service on 5 September 2007 and worldwide on 9 October 2007 through Secretly Canadian.

 The subject matter includes Lekman's first kiss—supposedly at age 19 ("And I Remember Every Kiss")—and being introduced as the boyfriend of his lesbian friend to her parents ("A Postcard to Nina"), as well as songs about "sublime haircuts, out-of-office replies, avocado-related mishaps and asthma inhalers", as described in a Pitchfork write-up on the album.
+Music journalist Andrew Harrison would coin the term "landfill indie" in a review of the album, describing Lekman's sound as an "al fresco health farm" by comparison.

 Release

 On 25 July 2007, Night Falls Over Kortedala was announced with a release date of 5 September through Lekman's Swedish label Service.
 Pre-orders for the Swedish release also include a digital bonus EP, Kalendervägen 113.D, a one track acoustic medley which, according to Lekman, includes "two unreleased songs on it 'The Rain Has Got to Fall' and 'Our Last Swim in the Ocean' as well as a couple of songs from Night Falls... and a Paul Simon song from Graceland I thought was suitable.
 It's me, a guitar and a loop pedal, nothing else.
 For those of you who prefer it more au naturale."

 Prior to the album's release, the song "Friday Night at the Drive-In Bingo" was released as a limited edition 7-inch single on 14 July 2007 and as a digital single on 31 July.
 "Sipping on the Sweet Nectar" was released as a digital single featuring remixes of the track on 15 June 2008.